 It’s frustrating, isn’t it?
 Customers want more features, and they want them yesterday.
 At the same time, everyone wants fewer bugs.
 You know what they say.
 Speed, quality, and money: pick any two, but not all three.
 At least your developers and testers appreciate what you’re dealing with.
 They understand the need to test what…

-When companies buy proprietary software, subscribe to SaaS services, or commission an agency or internal team of developers to create software, it’s not always easy to figure out how much money they’re spending.
+When companies buy proprietary software, subscribe to SaaS services, or commission an agency or internal team of developers to create software, it’s not always easy to figure out how much money they’re spending on automation costs.
 For example, let’s say the year is 2000, and a company just bought 1,000 Microsoft Office licenses.
-When it comes to total…
+When it…

 You’ve built yourself a web application, and it’s doing pretty well.
 That’s great!
 If you’re like a lot of site owners, you might not be able to shake the feeling that you could be doing better.
 What if you tweaked that design?
 What if you put that button front and center, instead of hiding it…